Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Spectral fluctuation: Integrable to quantum chaotic transition

-Average ratio of spacing for sunburst model increases almost linearly as we increase the coupling strength $ \kappa $ before plateauing to the value 0.53 as seen in Fig. \ref{fig:r_tilde_avg} (blue circles).
-Interestingly, for smaller coupling $ \kappa $, $ \langle \tilde{r} \rangle$ goes below Poisson value displaying the presence of Shnirelman's peak \cite{Shn1975,Shn1993,ChiShe1995}.
-We show only portion of the plot to highlight the transition and plateauing clearly.
-Utilizing this curve, we identify three regions (i) integrable ($ \kappa \approx 0$), (ii) non-integrable ($ 0 < \kappa < 0.5$) and (iii) chaotic limit ($ 0.5 \leq \kappa $).
-For these three regions, fate of an initial state turns out very different from each other.
+The average ratio of spacing for the sunburst quantum Ising model initially increases almost linearly with increasing coupling strength $ \kappa $ then saturates around the value 0.53 (GOE) for $\kappa \gtrsim 0.5$, as seen in Fig. \ref{fig:r_tilde_avg} (blue circles).
+Interestingly, for smaller coupling $ \kappa $, $ \langle \tilde{r} \rangle$ goes below Poisson value displaying the presence of Shnirelman's peak \cite{Shn1975, Shn1993, ChiShe1995}. { Let us recall that according to Shnirelman's theorem, for classically nearly integrable systems, at least every second spacing becomes exponentially small, causing a peak in spacing distribution at zero spacing \cite{Shn1975, Shn1993}.
+For the systems with no classical analog, this effect can be attributed to discrete symmetries, which generate the quasi-degenerate pair of eigenvalues.
+For very small $\kappa$, in the sunburst quantum Ising model as well as in the sunburst quantum $XXZ$ model, the discrete permutation symmetry of interchanging qubits is almost a good symmetry responsible for enhanced values of smaller spacings.
+We have numerically verified that a small variation in $\delta_i$ removes this permutation symmetry and causes the disappearance of enhanced peak at zero spacing (figure not included).} We show only a portion of the plot to clearly highlight the transition and plateauing.
+Utilizing this curve, we identify three regions (i) integrable ($ \kappa \approx 0$), (ii) {transition regime} ($ 0.1 \lesssim \kappa \lesssim 0.5$), and (iii) chaotic limit ($ \kappa \gtrsim 0.5 $). {(For a single qubit connected with the Ising core, see Appendix \ref{ap:ln1}.)} For these three regions, the fate of an initial state turns out very different from each other.
 We probe the post-quench dynamics of an initial state using entanglement in Section \ref{sec:quench}.